-Hazards Is the hazard present?
+Hazards ls the hazard present?
 Y/N What is the risk?
 Risk rating H=High M=Medium L=Low Controls (When all controls are in place risk will be reduced) Is this control in place?
-Action/to do list/outstanding controls Risk rating applies to outstanding controls outlined in this column Person responsible Signature and date when action completed COVID-19 N Illness Н School Covid19 Response Plan in place in line with Department of Education guidance and the Return to Work Safely Protocol and public health advice Follow public health guidance from HSE re hygiene and respiratory etiquette Complete School COVID-19 Policy Statement Return to Work Forms received and reviewed Induction Training provided Contact log in place Complete checklists as required School Management How to deal with a suspected case Other school specific checklist
+Action/to do list/outstanding controls Risk rating applies to outstanding controls outlined in this column Person responsible Signature and date when action completed COVID-19 N Illness H School Covid19 Response Plan in place in line with Department of Education guidance and the Work Safely Protocol and public health advice Examples of Actions Follow public health guidance from HSE re hygiene and respiratory etiquette Complete School COVID-19 Policy Statement Return to Work Forms received and reviewed Induction Training provided Contact log in place Complete checklists as required School Management How to deal with a suspected case Other school specific checklist Name of staff member

 If there is one or more High Risk (H) actions needed, then the risk of injury could be high and immediate action should be taken.
 Medium Risk (M) actions should be dealt with as soon as possible.
 Low Risk (L) actions should be dealt with as soon as practicable.
+Risk Assessment carried out by:

-Nick Accessment carried out by.
-Date: / © All rights reserved.
+Date: / /

-Appendix 5 Contact Tracing Log
+© All rights reserved.

-Name of School School Contact Person Address of School For Queries onl Phone No y: Email Name of Visitor Was the visit pre-arranged with the Yes □ No □ e Principal?
-Date of Visit // Time Entry to school am □ pm □ Exit from School am □ pm 🗆 Visitor Status Contractor Parent/Guar dian □ Other Please complete: Contact details of visitor Company Name (if applicable) Address Contact No. Email Address Reason for Visit Who the visitor met (separate line e required for each person the visitor met) I countly of times consent with cook Name of Person visited Length of time spent with each school person in the
+Appendix 5 Contact T racing Log Name of School School Contact Person Address of School For Queries only Phone No y: Email Name of Visitor Was the visit pre-arrano Yes □ No □ jed with the Principal?
+Date of Visit :// Time Entry to school am 🗆 pm 🗆 Exit from School am □ pm □ Visitor Status Contractor D Parent/Guardian D Other D Please complete: Contact details of visitor Company Name (if applicable) · VISICO Address Contact No. Email Address Reason for Visit Who the visitor Who the visitor met (separate line required for each person the visitor met) Name of Person visited school with each person in the